At the beginner quilting level quilting is the act of applying stitches to hold the quilt's three layers of fabric together.

 When the patches are opened, the seam will automatically be pressed toward the dark fabric if you placed the pieces on the board exactly how we explained (dark on top and seam facing away).

 Traditionally in all quilts the seams are pressed toward the darkest color fabric if at all possible.
-This way there are no head lights shining through!
+This way there are no head lights shining through (dark lines)!

 Since the seam allowance is a scant 1/4-inch, be careful not to burn your fingers in the pressing process.open